Mu2e/EventNtuple/tutorial/eventntuple-basics.md

 As you can see, you get a brief description of the branch, as well as a description of every leaf on that branch.

-Note that you can also list all branches with ```ntuplehelper --list-all-branches``` (command line) or ```nthelper.list_all_branches()``` (python).
+You can list all branches with ```ntuplehelper --list-all-branches``` (command line) or ```nthelper.list_all_branches()``` (python).
 This complete list is also documented in the EventNtuple repository [here](https://github.com/Mu2e/EventNtuple/blob/main/doc/branches.md))

 ## The Structure of the EventNtuple

-Each entry in the EventNtuple corresponds to a single Mu2e event ([wiki link](https://mu2ewiki.fnal.gov/wiki/Computing_Concepts#Events)).
+The structure of the EventNtuple is complex due to the reality of our data.
+Each entry in the EventNtuple corresponds to a single Mu2e [event](https://mu2ewiki.fnal.gov/wiki/Computing_Concepts#Events).
+Within an event, we can have different numbers of tracks, and within each track we can have different numbers of hits.

+### Single-Object, Vector, and Vector-of-Vector Branches

-You might have noticed when the list of all branches was printed was that some branches were described as "single-object" branches, some where described as "vector" objects, and the rest were described as "vector of vector" branches.
+You might have noticed when the list of all branches was printed was that some branches were described as "single-object" branches, some where described as "vector" branches, and the rest were described as "vector of vector" branches.

-Single object branches describe a whole event.
+* a single-object branch contains information that describes a single event (e.g. event ID, total number of hits in the tracker)
+* a vector branch contains a list of multiple objects that are in the same event (e.g. information about multiple track fits)
+* a vector-of-vector branch contains a list of objects

+### Some Examples

-Vector object branches.
-For example the ```trk``` branch is a vector because a single event contains more than one track.
-Their structure will look something like:
+The ```trk``` branch is a vector branch because a single event can contain more than one track fit.
+The ```trk``` branch looks something like this:

 ```
 [ trk1, trk2, ..., trkN ]
 ```

-Vector-of-vector branches.

-For example the ```trkhits``` branch is a vector-of-vectors because a single track contains more than one hit.
+The ```trkhits``` branch is a vector-of-vectors branch because a single track fit contains more than one hit.
 Their structure will look something like:

 ```
 [ [trk1_hit1, trk1_hit2, ..., trk1_hitM], [trk2_hit1, trk2_hit2, ..., trk2_hitN], ..., [trkN_hit1, trkN_hit2, ..., trkN_hitM] ]